ndalilavin/budget-app/README.md

 # Technology Used

 1. HTML - Which was used to delope the structure of the page.
-2.
-3. CSS - Which was used to style the user interface.
+2. CSS - Which was used to style the user interface.
-4.
-5. Javascript- Which was used to make the page interactive.
+3. React.js (Javascript library)- Which was used to create the UI and make it interactive.
-6.
+4. Heroku Server
+5. Netflify
 [Go Back to the top](#online mentoring platform)

 ## Live Link